Scouting Report: Hawk forwards

-Brisbane’s small forwards had a huge impact in last week’s game and the Kangaroos’ defenders will need to be at the top of their game to avoid a repeat against the Hawks.
+The Kangaroos’ defenders will need to be at the top of their game to avoid a repeat of the Brisbane game.

 As the highest score team in the league across the season, the reigning premier has averaged 116 points a game.
 The Hawks have kicked 17 goals or more in the last four games, with 13 their lowest tally of the year, albeit minus Jarryd Roughead.